kavinx0/kavinx0/README.md

 ## 📂 Project Portfolio

-Each repository will include a clear problem statement, approach, and documentation Projects listed below are planned and in progres:
+Each repository will include a clear problem statement, approach, and documentation.
+Projects listed below are planned and in progres:

 ### 📊 Data Analysis Projects